git-tram/owblock-overwatch-region-selector-linux/README.md

 - Terminal: `owblock`

 > [!IMPORTANT]
-> If connection hangs/fails, make sure to unblock all servers to avoid a competitive ban.
+> - If connection hangs/fails, make sure to unblock all servers to avoid a competitive ban.
+> - Restarting the game appears to produce the best results when unblock/blocking servers.

 ## Notes
+> [!Note]

-- Requires `python3-venv` on the host.
+> - Requires `python3-venv` on the host.
-- Requires `nftables` on the host.
+> - Requires `nftables` on the host.
-- The launcher uses the working pattern:
+> - The launcher uses the working pattern:
    `pkexec env DISPLAY=$DISPLAY XAUTHORITY=$XAUTHORITY XDG_RUNTIME_DIR=$XDG_RUNTIME_DIR ...`

-- Not affiliated with Blizzard

 ## Screenshots
 ![Main window](docs/images/owblock-app.png)